NextLevel/NextLevelSessionExporter/README.md

-`NextLevelSessionExporter` will be open sourced soon, check back shortly.

 ## NextLevelSessionExporter 🔄

 `NextLevelSessionExporter` is an export and transcode media library for iOS written in [Swift](https://developer.apple.com/swift/).

-The component was inspired by [SDAVAssetExportSession](https://github.com/rs/SDAVAssetExportSession) and [SCAssetExportSession](https://github.com/rFlex/SCRecorder/blob/master/Library/Sources/SCAssetExportSession.h) which are great obj-c libraries.
+The library was a port of [SDAVAssetExportSession](https://github.com/rs/SDAVAssetExportSession) with inspiration taken from [SCAssetExportSession](https://github.com/rFlex/SCRecorder/blob/master/Library/Sources/SCAssetExportSession.h) – which are great obj-c alternatives.

 `NextLevelSessionExporter` provides customizable audio and video encoding options unlike `AVAssetExportSession` and without having to learn the intricacies of AVFoundation.